Ecommerce Web Designs & How They Convert Visitors

 It also helps to follow the common theme across most websites.
 This means including a logo on the top-left corner that redirects to the homepage, a header or menu in top-middle, & a search bar on the top-right corner.
-Think of it as an unspoken rule in the world of web design that makes it more convenient for everyone, overall.
+Think of it as an unspoken rule and one of the best practices in the world of web design that makes it more convenient for everyone, overall.

 2. Ideal User Experiences (UX)